michael/unveil/README.md

 * [Artist Similarities](http://quasipartikel.at/unveil/examples/artist_similarities.html)

-New Syntax (soon)
+New declarative Syntax
 --------------------------------------------------------------------------------

-I'm currently working on a Scene Definition Format (inspired by [Scene.js](http://www.google.com/url?sa=D&q=http://scenejs.wikispaces.com/JSON%2BScene%2BDefinition&usg=AFQjCNEk85cBgWeuJ9ZZO3XaXpOc2FgDVA)) to give the whole thing an even more declarative feel.
-This is being implemented at the very moment, so in the meanwhile use the imperative syntax that is used in the examples.
+I took some inspiration from Scene.js's [Scene Definition Format](http://www.google.com/url?sa=D&q=http://scenejs.wikispaces.com/JSON%2BScene%2BDefinition&usg=AFQjCNEk85cBgWeuJ9ZZO3XaXpOc2FgDVA) to give the whole thing an even more declarative feel.

+Actors as well as the whole Scene are now specified declaratively using a simple Specification Syntax.

     var scene = new Scene({
       framerate: 30,